-Indicator 3.a: City Data Alliances Score: 0/30 Your city has already formed alliances for some of the data-related work.
+Indicator 3.a: City Data Alliances

+Your city has already formed alliances for some of the data-related work.
 Your city may like to expand these alliances or form new ones in order to solve specific city-related issues.
 Your city may engage with more stakeholders from local colleges & universities, industry bodies, start-ups and civil society organizations and partner with them for data sharing, or implementation support, or other activities.
 Alliance may be with a single organisation or multiple organisations at once.
 The Alliance should clearly specify the partners involved, their roles and responsibilities (across Government, Industry, Academia & Community), the purpose and scope of the partnership, time period, the Mode of execution (informal, MoU etc.) and the expected outcomes intended to be achieved via this partnership.
 City may also like to think of innovative ways to incentivize and attract more partners.

+Indicator 3.b: Data Hackathons/ Data Challenges

+various aspects of conducting a hackathon.

-Indicator 3.b: Data Hackathons/ Data Challenges Score: 20/20 Your city understands how hackathons can be utilized to crowdsource solutions to existing problems.
-Your city may consider developing a plan to organize a Hackathon event annually.
-City may like to identify other areas where hackathons may be useful.
-Shortlisted solutions may be extended support in next stage to test the solutions on-ground and enable implementation in the city.
-Further, Smart Cities Mission, MoHUA has published a reference guide available on the Smart Cities Open Data Portal that may help the city understand the various aspects of conducting a hackathon.
+Your city is advised to leverage Hackathons as a means to crowdsource solutions to the complex urban challenges.
+In order to drive innovation, your city is advised to hold Hackathons/Innovation competitions.
+First step is to identify the correct problem statement and provide relevant data to the participants to drive new insights.
+CDO can also set up multi -disciplinary evaluation committee and mentors to assist participants during solution design stage.
+Shortlisted solutions may be extended support in next stage to test the solution on ground and enable implementation in the city.
+Further, Smart Cities Mission, MoHUA has published a reference guide available on the Smart Cities Open Data Portal that may help the city understand the